williamgilpin/howto/howto_sphinx.md

 Sphinx should start attempting to render HTML from your project's docstrings.
 If you run into an error, make sure that you are in the `docs` folder, and that the conda environment in which you install sphixn is currently active.

-If all was successful, you should find the documentation rendered as an HTML file in the `_build` directory.
+If all was successful, you should find the documentation rendered as an HTML file in the `docs/spbuild` directory.

 8. We now want to host our project documentation using GitHub pages.
 Still within your `docs` directory, create a file that will tell GitHub pages to avoid attempting to re-render the HTML pages that sphinx just created.
 In the Terminal, run

 		$ touch .nojekyll

+This will create an empty file called `.nojekyll` within the repository.

 9. Add a new `index.html` to your `docs` directory that redirects to the `index.html` inside the new build directory.
 You can make this HTML file in VSCode or another text editor, or directly in the terminal with emacs or vim.
 In any case, `index.html` should contain only the following line